bdeng-xt/xtpublic/README.md

 # xtpublic
-This repository is for my previous clients which I provied consulting services.
+This repository is for my previous clients which I provided consulting services.
 It was hosted on bitbucket before 2021.
 Since the system is pretty stable, I will update it quarterly if there are no critical bugs.